-- Recently, the NC Chamber put our support behind Senate Bill 85, which aims to simplify health care administration and reduce costs for employers while expanding options for employees by broadening the definition of hospital service corporations and allowing these entities to offer vision service plans in addition to their primary coverage offerings.
-The bill passed the House unanimously – with one amendment – after earning unanimous support from the Senate earlier this session.
-The Senate will need to concur with House changes before the bill heads to Gov. Cooper’s desk.
+- NC Chamber-backed Senate Bill 85, which aims to simplify health care administration and reduce costs for employers while expanding options for employees, was signed into law in mid-October after earning unanimous support in the General Assembly.
+The bill broadens the definition of hospital service corporations and allows these entities to offer vision service plans in addition to their primary coverage offerings.

-- Another Chamber-supported health care bill, Senate Bill 228, was just recently signed into law after passing the General Assembly.
-It will expand coverage options and promote lower costs for small businesses by allowing them to offer exclusive provider benefit plans (EPOs) to their employees.
+- Another Chamber-supported health care bill, Senate Bill 228, was signed into law in early September after passing the General Assembly with strong bipartisan support.
+It expands health coverage options and promotes lower costs for small businesses by allowing them to offer exclusive provider benefit plans (EPOs) to their employees.

 Streamlining remote business:

-The pandemic forced many businesses to find new ways to conduct vital operations remotely, but it also accelerated existing trends toward a digital world; trends that will only continue to exert greater impacts on the future of work – and the needs of business.
+The pandemic forced many businesses to find new ways to conduct vital operations remotely, but it also accelerated existing trends toward a digital world; trends that will only continue to exert greater and greater impacts on the future of work, and the needs of business.

-- House Bill 776 is currently being decided by House and Senate conferees after the House voted not to concur with the Senate’s changes to the bill.
+- House Bill 776 remains in a House-Senate conference committee after the House voted not to concur with the Senate’s changes to the bill.
 It would give job creators in our state much-needed freedom to conduct remote online notarization.
-The NC Chamber is working to ensure the bill passes in a form that gives North Carolina employers the same high degree of flexibility over online notarization afforded to job creators in many of our competitor states.
+The NC Chamber continues to urge our leaders to pass a version of House Bill 776 that ensures North Carolina employers enjoy the same high degree of flexibility over online notarization afforded to job creators in many of our competitor states.

-- The Chamber also put strong support earlier this session behind House Bill 320.
-The bill, signed into law several weeks ago, gives corporations and certain other business entities in North Carolina the necessary flexibility to conduct shareholder meetings and other important items of official business remotely.
+- The Chamber also put strong support behind another remote business bill, House Bill 320.
+The bill, signed into law earlier this session, gives corporations and certain other business entities in North Carolina the necessary flexibility to conduct shareholder meetings and other important items of official business remotely.